Sébastien Bassong: Cameroon

 Bassong stated in an interview that if he was called up to the Cameroon squad, he would accept the offer.
 He is eligible for Cameroon due to not having played in a competitive under-21 match for France.
 On 25 May 2009, he was called up by the Cameroon national team for their 2010 FIFA World Cup qualifier against Morocco and made his debut for the national side on 12 August in a 2–0 away win to Austria.

 Bassong was selected for the 2010 World Cup squad in South Africa alongside his former Tottenham teammate Benoît Assou-Ekotto.
 He regularly wears the number 5 jersey internationally for Cameroon.
 He played two times in the World Cup tournament, as Cameroon were eliminated in the Group Stage.
 After the end of the tournament, Bassong made three more appearances by the end of 2010.

-After almost a two years absent, Bassong was called up to the national side, appearing as an unused substitute against Togo on 23 March 2013.
+After almost a two years absence, Bassong was called up to the national side, appearing as an unused substitute against Togo on 23 March 2013.
 It wasn't until on 6 September 2015 when he made his first appearances for Cameroon in four years, coming on as a late substitute, in a 1–0 win against Gambia.
 A month later, Bassong also made his first starts in four years, as the national side lost 3–0 against Nigeria on 11 October 2015.